 Environmental Collaboration in Western New York

 Despite western New York’s reputation from Love Canal’s environmental challenges, the region also boasts internationally known resources such as Niagara Falls and many of Frank Lloyd Wright’s architecturally significant buildings.
-The Community Foundation for Greater Buffalo hired envision to work with nearly 200 groups involved in preparing a set of priorities for the region.
+The Community Foundation for Greater Buffalo hired envision through the Institute of Conservation Leadership to work with nearly 200 groups involved in preparing a set of priorities for the region.
 The sessions that envision designed and led on effective teamwork, and collaboration resulted in an improved ability to work together to solve regional environmental and natural resources issues.

 envision also designed and co-led (with Institute for Conservation Leadership) a benchmarking and organizational assessment workshop that enabled leaders of area non-governmental organizations to determine their strengths and learn from their peers in areas where they wanted to improve how their organizations functioned.